HermanTW/kcc-a9-pokemon-gui/README.md

 When the user clicks the "Backpack" button, the TextArea should display a list of all Pokemon that have been caught, ordered by whatever Choice is selected.
  * The stack from Assignment 6 holds the Pokemons in the "Recent" order
  * The PriorityQueue from Assignment 6 holds them in "Number" order
+  - Make sure you fill the Stack and PriorityQueue back up after display if they are emptied to display the sorted list.

 ### Extra Credit Sorting - 50 points
 Add three more Choices to the pop-up menu for sorting order: